Academic Integrity

 Progress Update:

-• Initiatives in this area include events/workshops in collaboration with CTL
+- Further initiatives in this area included events/workshops in collaboration with CTL

-• Actively engage with students who have academic misconduct cases, to gain feedback about the process and insights as to ways to improve it and better educate students.
+Actively engage with students who have academic misconduct cases to gain feedback about the process and insights on ways to improve it and better educate students.
 Considerations for this include privacy and confidentiality, but there are effective means to facilitate this and allow for information sharing.

 Progress Update: